5l1v3r1/learning_for_oscp/basics/linux_cmd/introduction.md

 # introduction
 ---
-## why do we need to learn the c
+## why do we need to learn the command line?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mjc2ODM4NDhdfQ==
+eyJoaXN0b3J5IjpbLTEzNDIxNzA0NDVdfQ==
 -->